Certification of modular Galois representations: Certification of the computations

 \section{Certification of the computations}

-The output of the algorithm rely on the identification as rational numbers of the coefficients of the polynomials $F_i(x)$ given in approximate form as floating-point numbers, by using continued fractions.
-In order to certify these results, it is thus necessary to make sure that the number fields cut out by the representations as well as the Galois action on them have been correctly identified.
+The output of the algorithm relies on the identification as rational numbers of the coefficients of the polynomials $F_i(x)$ given in approximate form as floating-point numbers, by using continued fractions.
+In order to certify these results, it is thus necessary to make sure the we have correctly identified not only that the number fields cut out by the representation (i.e. that $K_i = \saint K_i$), but also the Galois action on the roots of the $F_i(x)$, else we would be doing nonsense with the Dokchitsers' resolvents $\Gamma_C(x)$.

-For this, a first possibility consists in proving bounds on the height of the rational numbers which the algorithm will have to identify, and then to certify that the continued fraction identification process is correct, for instance by running the computation with high enough precision in $\C$ and controlling the round-off errors all along.
-Although it is indeed possible in theory to bound the height of these rational numbers by using Arakelov theory (cf. \cite[theorem 11.7.6]{CE}), this approach gives unrealistic titanic bounds and thus seems ominously tedious, especially as it requires controlling the round-off error in the linear algebra steps K. Khuri-Makdisi's algorithms to compute in the modular Jacobian (cf. \cite[section 3.3]{Moi}).
+For this, a first possibility consists in proving bounds on the height of the rational numbers that the algorithm will have to identify (e.g. the coefficients of $\saint F(x)$), and then to certify that the continued fraction identification process is correct, for instance by running the computation with high enough precision in $\C$ and controlling the round-off errors all along.
+Although it is indeed possible in theory to bound the height of these rational numbers by using Arakelov theory (cf. \cite[theorem 11.7.6]{CE}), this approach gives unrealistic titanic bounds and thus seems ominously tedious, especially as it requires controlling the round-off error in the linear algebra steps of K. Khuri-Makdisi's algorithms to compute in the modular Jacobian (cf. \cite[section 3.3]{Moi}).
 We have therefore not attempted to follow it.

 Instead, we deemed it much better to first run the computations in order to obtain unproven results, and to prove these results afterwards.

-We explain in this section how to do so, in the case of a Galois representation attached to a newform $f$ of level $N=1$.
+We explain in this section how to do so.